Computer Use PoliciesLaptops for Library Use

 - Pay for all printouts made from the machine during your session, including pages printed by accident.
 If you do not pay for prints made during your session, your Internet access may be blocked until payment is made.

 - No more than two people may view a computer at once.
-On stations with privacy glass, there is no Internet filter.
 All users must be 16 or older or have written parental permission.
 Showing web sites to unauthorized children will result in loss of your Internet access privileges.

 3.3.
 Prohibited Uses